cloudmesh/cloudmesh-slurm/README.md

 (ENV3) pi@red:~ $ python 100jobs.py
 ```

+This program only works if run on the home directory of the manager node,
-This program only works if the `nfs` shared file system is installed
+and if the `nfs` shared file system is installed on the cluster.
+The
-on the cluster.
-The shared file system should already be installed if
+shared file system should already be installed if the SLURM installation
-the SLURM installation has been run successfully.
+has been run successfully.

 The output files of the 100 jobs can be found inside `/nfs/tmp/`: